Detective Conan: Quarter of Silence: Plot

 Conan investigates Hikawa's belongings and finds a newspaper clipping detailing a jewelry store was robbed the day before the hit and run.
-A cell site is destroyed by bombs leading Conan to hypothesis who the culprit possibly is.
+A cell site is destroyed by bombs leading Conan to hypothesize who the possible culprit is.
 Meanwhile, the Detective Boys and Touma are hunted down by a sniper.
 Conan intervenes and leads them to safety.
 Taking a route towards the dam, Conan explains Yamao is the culprit.
 Yamao robbed the jewelry store in a distant town and drives back to Kitanosawa.
 On the way, he runs over Natsuki, a scene which Touma notices.
-Touma is then kidnapped by Yamao and sees the diamonds, explaining why the diamond dust startled his memories.
+Touma is then chased by Yamao and sees the diamonds, explaining why the diamond dust startled his memories.
 Touma escapes but falls down a cliff leading to his coma.
 Yamao then buries the jewels in a property in Kitanosawa and turns himself over to the authorities for Natsuki's death.
 Unexpectedly, the dam project forced the town of Kitanosawa underwater.
 As a result, Yamao decides to bomb the dam to search old-Kitanosawa for the diamonds.
 In order to have enough time to perform the search, he had to cancel the Governor's trip and destroy the cell site to prevent the outside world from learning off the dam's destruction.

 Upon arriving at the dam, Conan is pursued by Yamao who intends to kill him.
-Yamao is then shot and incapacitated by Toono.
-Touma regains his memories of the accident upon seeing Toono and reveals he saw Toono push Natsuki off into the road.
-Toona professes she was the sniper attempting to kill Touma and that the death of her sister was an accident.
+Before Yamao was about kill Conan,Toono shoots Yamao in the shoulder, incapacitating him.Touma regains his memories of the accident upon seeing Toono and reveals he saw Toono push Natsuki off into the road.
+Toono professes she was the sniper attempting to kill Touma and that the death of her sister was an accident.
 Yamao, having set off the bombs in the dam forces them to flee.
 Conan diverges from the group intending to start an avalanche by creating grooves in a steep mountain with his motorized snowboard to divert the flow away from Kitanosawa.
 He is successful but his motor short-circuits causing him to be caught in the avalanche.
 He is eventually free when Ran calls Shinichi's cellphone causing him to regain consciousness to alert the others of his position.